amyspark-ng/clickery-hexagon/LOG.md

 # ISSUES (hell)
 ## Current TODO (small stuff mostly)
 - So in the end what do i do with the increaseComboAnim, or do i do nothing??

-- make window.active a thing instead of checking for tag, got annoying quick
-- Format actual working numbers (spsText and scoreText and priceText)
+- formatting
+	* find a way to remove the extra zeros in the formatNumber function
+	* find why smallSuffixes aren't working
+	* find the bug where it says undefined sometimes probabl something related to "theOtherThree"
+- Fix panderito hitbox (just make it bigger damn angle stuff)

 - Fix updateTime animation in powerup timers
 - Add multiplier number to powerup timers

 - fix music waving speed
-- Fix panderito hitbox (just make it bigger damn angle stuff)
 - Fix weird workings of the combo bar content
-- The sps, spm and sph don't work at all fym i get 80 per second and 1.33 per minute :skull:

 ## Next features
 - Prototype ascending (when)